yusukebe/slides/content/future-2022-12/_index.md

   * Trie-Router/RegExpRouter/StaticRouter/SmartRouter
 * Optimized for speed
 * Little bit fat
-  * Although my core is only 35kB!
+  * Although the core is only 35kB!
 * Making "Validator" that is magical

 ---